rantoniello/MediaProcessors/docs/CODECS_MUXERS_LOOPBACK_EXAMPLE.md

 @endcode

 As can be seen, the new client fail and closes the session.
-Now we will change accordingly the server, set again the client (to have the effect of restarting it), and check that new session was successfully established:
+Now we will change the server accordingly, set again the client (to have the effect of restarting it), and check that a new session was successfully established:

 @code
 $curl -X PUT "127.0.0.1:8088/procs/2.json?rtsp_port=8575&rtsp_streaming_session_name=session2"